AjayCodes7/ai-meme-generator/README.md

       Pillow==10.3.0
       openai==1.23.2
    ```
-   > Any suitable versions at the time you installation
+   > You may use any suitable versions at the time of your installation
 3. Create a python file called ```authtoken.py```
    Place your openAI key and Hugging face Access Token here.
    **Example**: